sisl/ExpFamilyPCA.jl/docs/src/math/intro.md

 \ell(\Theta; X) = \frac{1}{2} \sum_{i=1}^{n} (x_i-\theta_i)^2
 ```

-which is equivalent to minimizing the Frobenius norm in the geometric interpretation.
+which is equivalent to minimizing the squared Frobenius norm in the geometric interpretation.

  ## Exponential Family PCA (EPCA)

 EPCA is similar to generalized linear models (GLMs) [GLM](@cite).
 Just as GLMs extend linear regression to handle a variety of response distributions, EPCA generalizes PCA to accommodate data with noise drawn from any exponential family distribution, rather than just Gaussian noise.
 This allows EPCA to address a broader range of real-world data scenarios where the Gaussian assumption may not hold (e.g., binary, count, discrete distribution data).

-At its core, EPCA replaces the geometric PCA objective with a more general probabilistic objective that minimizes the generalized Bregman divergence—a measure closely related to the exponential family—rather than the Frobenius norm, which PCA uses.
+At its core, EPCA replaces the geometric PCA objective with a more general probabilistic objective that minimizes the generalized Bregman divergence—a measure closely related to the exponential family—rather than the squared Frobenius norm, which PCA uses.
 This makes EPCA particularly versatile for dimensionality reduction when working with non-Gaussian data distributions:

 ```math
 \begin{aligned}